mscottsewell/Real-Time-Intelligence-for-Power-Platform/README.md

 ![image](https://github.com/user-attachments/assets/a765e1ae-c79f-4015-936b-4c9596fa4a9f)

+## Files are located in the London Bike Example folder

 ## Pre-requisite
  - Import the excel file with the BikePoints (as accounts)
  - Follow the labs in the PDF